 [R2 C7] Add discussion and modeling of the effects of air resistance on the motion of the sphere in the tube.

-A discussion about the modeling of the air friction was added in the conclusion: “The friction between the air and the sphere was not taken into account as the final millorobot will be under vacuum to prevent any air release within the body.”
+A discussion about the modeling of the air friction was added in the conclusion: “The friction between the air and the sphere was not taken into account as the final millirobot will be under vacuum to prevent any air release within the body.”

 [R2 C8] What is the diameter, mass, and magnetization of the magnet used?